-The PEA consolidates a significant amount of metallurgical test work and prior studies on Nyngan.
+This PEA consolidates a significant amount of metallurgical test work and prior study on the Nyngan Scandium Project.
 The work demonstrates a viable, conventional process flow sheet utilizing the HPAL leaching process, and good metallurgical recoveries of scandium from the resource.
 The metallurgical assumptions are supported by various bench and pilot scale independent test work programs that are consistent with known outcomes in other laterite resources.
 Combined with the capital cost estimate, the Project exhibits robust financial outcomes.